 Student Accounts | Scholarships | Financial Aid Resources | Student Loans | M3 Money Club | Elements

 Keep up with happenings at IU Credit Union with In Your Interest, our quarterly member newsletter.

-All branches of the IU Credit Union will be closed Monday, May 25th in observance of Memorial Day.
+All branches of the IU Credit Union will be closed Monday, September 7th in observance of Labor Day.

 Remember that your debit card, Online Banking and Mobile Banking are available 24/7.
 Plus you have surcharge-free access to your account at thousands of ATMs nationwide in the CO-OP and Alliance One ATM networks.

 We are excited to announce that we are expanding our presence in Greenwood!
 IU Credit Union will be opening two new locations, both off of Smith Valley Road.
 One on US 31 and the other on SR 135, both new locations will have Saturday hours and drive-up service.